iaheung/insider_transactions_data_scraping/README.md

 For the purposes of this analysis, I will look at the transactions from the previous quarter, as shown by the image.

 ## Insights
-From the intial view of the dashboard, we see that there is an overwhelming proportion of insider selling, as compared to insider buying.
-A quick look at the KPIs in the top show that only 5.58% of net transaction value origniated from insider buys, while the rest were from insider selling.
+From the initial view of the dashboard, we see that there is an overwhelming proportion of insider selling compared to insider buying.
+A quick look at the KPIs at the top shows that only 5.58% of net transaction value originated from insider buys, while the rest were from insider selling.

-The stacked bar charts show that the top 5 companies in net traded value all were results of insider selling, and if we look at the sector specific stacked bar chart, it shows all sectors are selling significantly more than there is buying.
+The stacked bar charts show that the top 5 companies in net traded value were all results of insider selling, and if we look at the sector-specific stacked bar chart, it shows all sectors are selling significantly more than buying.

-This is further reflected in the Buy vs Sell and Net Transaction Value % plots, where we see the general trend of significantly more insider transactions in volumne and value.
+This is further reflected in the Buy vs Sell and Net Transaction Value % plots, where we see the general trend of significantly more insider transactions in volume and value.

 There can be several reasons for significantly more insider selling than buying.
 Insiders may sell shares to take profits, meet personal liquidity needs, or diversify their investments.
 They might also sell for tax planning purposes or if they anticipate a downturn in the company’s performance.

-If we look at sector by value traded, we see that health care has a significantly larger portion of insider buying as compared to other sectors, $1,146M in total insider buying, the highest for all sectors.
+If we look at sector value traded, we see that healthcare has a significantly larger portion of insider buying compared to other sectors, $1,146M in total insider buying, the highest for all sectors.
 We can key into the data to see what is happening in the healthcare sector.

 We filter the data by trade type so we only get insider buy data.
 From this, we can see the companies by top net traded value, as well as the top investments by insiders.